 How to Remove a Tax Lien

 If for whatever reason, you aren’t able to avoid a tax lien, the next step to take is to decide how to remove the IRS tax lien from your property.
 You have several options for doing so.
-A tax professional can help you determine which choice is right for you.
+A tax professional can help you determine which choice is right for you for how to get the tax lien removed.

 Pay the Debt